aneasystone/github-trending/README.md

 ## Html

+* 【2023-08-12】[b2git / WPS-0DAY-20230809](https://github.com/b2git/WPS-0DAY-20230809) - WPS-Office 1-Click RCE exp 202308091546
+* 【2023-08-12】[mspnp / AzureNamingTool](https://github.com/mspnp/AzureNamingTool) - The Azure Naming Tool is a .NET 7 Blazor application, with a RESTful API.
+The UI consists of several pages to allow the configuration and generation of Azure Resource names.
+The API provides a programmatic interface for the functionality.
 * 【2023-08-11】[watson-developer-cloud / assistant-toolkit](https://github.com/watson-developer-cloud/assistant-toolkit) - Toolkit for experimentation with Watson Assistant
 * 【2023-08-11】[Gogh-Co / Gogh](https://github.com/Gogh-Co/Gogh) - Gogh is a collection of color schemes for various terminal emulators, including Gnome Terminal, Pantheon Terminal, Tilix, and XFCE4 Terminal also compatible with iTerm on macOS.
 * 【2023-08-10】[rdorrani / PowerApps](https://github.com/rdorrani/PowerApps) -